16 zip codes·Updated June 2026

 35211$1,150/mo

-Get rental comps for any property in Birmingham
+Comps for any address in Birmingham

 Median Asking Rent by Bedroom